 Retirement Plans and Survivor Annuities

-This is a complicated issue, but the basic principle is there are rules that give specific rights to a spouse of the owner of a qualified retirement plan such as a 401(k), unless that right has been waived.
+This is a complicated issue, but the basic principle is there are rules that give specific rights to a spouse of the owner of a qualified retirement plan such as a 401(k) or a pension, unless that right has been waived.
 In the case of either a lifetime or death distribution, the plan participant's spouse must receive the participant's plan benefits.
-A plan must provide that unless there is an election by the participant and the consent of a participant's spouse, a pension plan must provide a joint and survivor annuity with a lifetime payment option.
+Unless there is an election by the participant and the consent of a participant's spouse, a pension plan must provide a joint and survivor annuity with a lifetime payment option.

 Widows and widowers of public employees, such as civil service employees and federal employees, often receive survivor annuities.
 Many of these annuities end if the surviving spouse remarries.
 Before getting married, check your annuity policy to see what the effect will be.

-After the Supreme Court decision on same-sex marriage and the 2020 Supreme Court decision that the Civil Rights Act of 1964 applies to discrimination based on sexual orientation and gender identity, there are still questions about the changing laws and resulting financial and legal implications for Lesbian, Gay, Bisexual and Transgender (LGBTQ) couples.
+After the 2015 Obergefell Supreme Court decision on same-sex marriage and the 2020 Supreme Court decision that the Civil Rights Act of 1964 applies to discrimination based on sexual orientation and gender identity, there are still questions about changing state laws and resulting financial and legal implications for Lesbian, Gay, Bisexual and Transgender (LGBTQ) couples.
 If your financial and estate planning documents were drafted prior to 2015, you may have heard they need to be reviewed for language (wife/husband/spouse) consistent with current laws.
 There are still many states that have not equalized benefits or put in place anti-discrimination laws that affect health care, housing, and access to credit.
 There are also different rules across America about parental rights, adoption, and other family financial planning options.
 This is an evolving area where consulting your financial advisor and your attorney is advisable, especially for relationships involving assets in multiple states.